johnlaudun/teaching/courses/531/schedule.md

 Our own interests, expertise, and discoveries will determine more clearly how we will actually spend our time.
 For those reasons, I prefer to establish an agenda for a course, with the proviso that how much we dwell on a topic or gloss it will effect the timing of matters.
 One of the things we will do in the first few weeks together is to establish the topics that interest us most and in what order we should proceed.
 Even then, while the sequencing of topics may remain stable, the fulfillment of those topics through various readings will be determined by the content of our conversations.

+## (J23) A Very Bayesian Beginning

-January 23. **A Very Bayesian Beginning**. *Narrative* and *story* get used a lot.
+*Narrative* and *story* get used a lot.
 For our first meeting, after we review the syllabus and introduce ourselves, we will discuss examples of the two that you bring in from out in the world.
 Each participant should bring in at least three usages, quotations.
 To make it easier to share, please copy and paste them into a document that you can then print out and bring sufficient copies for all to have one.
 We will cut one copy into individual quotations (so if your quotations run more than a page, please make sure each appears on a page).
 We will then sort the quotations/usages into groups of our own devising, based on similarities in emergent traits.
 Each participant should bring in at least three examples.
 Try to vary the nature of the examples: make at least one scholarly and/or formal; make one from a popular source -- and not everyone can use Wikipedia!
 We will discuss the review of Brooks’ _Seduced by Story_  (see Teams for a PDF version) and various videos in this seminar.
 (Maya Eilam created an [infographic](https://tenderhuman.com/shapes-of-stories-infographic) of Vonnegut’s shapes.)

 Stewart, Susan.
 2022.
 Beware the 'Storification' of the Internet. _The Atlantic_ (November 17). https://www.theatlantic.com/books/archive/2022/11/seduced-by-story-peter-brooks-book-review/672135/.